 The Change Of Art Team

 We are a group of theatre practitioners and artists, who came together through shared activism and an affiliation with Hope Not Hate.
-We decided to create a public event to honour the late MP Jo Cox and share our love for this brilliant, multi-cultural city in the best way we know how – through the performing arts.
-We hope the Change Of Art festival will be a chance for both artists and public who would not usually meet, to get together.
-It brought people together from different communities across London and provided an opportunity for conversations to happen over food, drink and live performance.
-We chose a non-theatre space for the festival: The Human Rights Actions Centre at Amnesty International, as we wanted a non-theatre space with a community feel to it.
+In 2017, we created a public event to honour the late MP Jo Cox and share our love for this brilliant, multi-cultural city in the best way we know how – through the performing arts.
+Our first Change Of Art festival was a chance for both artists and public who would not usually meet, to get together over food, drink and live performance and the theme of ‘More In Common.’

 To hear about events in 2018 and beyond, join our mailing list here.